 If your map contains a large amount of points, it can be hard to distinguish a spatial pattern when the points overlap and cover other points.
 Clustering is a powerful way to visualize the overall pattern and improve the drawing speed of your map when working with large point datasets.

-With the June 2020 release of Map Viewer Beta, you can now do more with point clustering.
-Let’s explore some of the enhancements to clustering that appeared in this release:
+Within Map Viewer, you can now do more with point clustering.
+Let’s explore some of the ways clustering can be used to improve your point feature maps.

 Where to find it